FatherOfEgg/advent-of-code/README.md

-# advent-of-code
-My Solutions for AOC
+My Solutions for AOC, and for now, it'll have Z80 solutions.
+I might do 6502 and C in the future.